piebro/simple-website-change-detection/README.md

 To use this for your own purposes:

 1. Fork this repository or copy the code.
-2. Add your own websites and change conditions to the script.
+2. Add your own websites and change conditions to `queries.py`.
-3. Configure GitHub notifications for failed actions if desired.

 ## License